-TOP: Nursing Process: Evaluation MSC: Client Needs: Psychosocial Integrity
+TOP: Nursing Process: Evaluation

-7. A nurse encounters an unfamiliar psychiatric disorder on a new client's admission form.
+7. A nurse encounters an unfamiliar psychiatric disorder on a new patient's admission form.
 Which resource should the nurse consult to determine criteria used to establish this diagnosis? - a.
 International Statistical Classification of Diseases and Related Health Problems (ICD-10) - b.
 The ANA's Psychiatric-Mental Health Nursing Scope and Standards of Practice - c.
 Diagnostic and Statistical Manual of Mental Disorders (DSM-V) - d.
 A behavioral health reference manual